-- ENG 6565 Seminar in Figure Study Credits,: 3 sem. hrs. - ENG 6566 Seminar in Period Study Credits,: 3 sem. hrs. - ENG 6567 Seminar in Genre Study Credits,: 3 sem. hrs.
+ENG 6565 - Seminar in Figure Study Credits, 3 sem. hrs.
+Prerequisite(s): ENG 6576 Bibliography and Research Studies in a major author of English or American Literature.
+ENG 6566 - Seminar in Period Study Credits, 3 sem. hrs.
+Prerequisite(s): ENG 6576 Bibliography and Research Studies in one of the major periods of English or American Literature.
+ENG 6567 - Seminar in Genre Study Credits, 3 sem. hrs.
+Prerequisite(s): ENG 6576 Bibliography and Research Studies in one of the four major genres of literature: novel, drama, short story or poetry.
 2. Twenty-one semester hours of graduate electives in English chosen in consultation with advisor.
 At least 3 hours of these electives must be from the 6500-level.
 (Graduate Teaching Assistants are required to take ENG 6580 Composition Teaching Practicum.)

-3. In their last semester of enrollment, candidates for the MA Non-thesis option in English must take:

-Written and oral comprehensive examinations based upon both course work and a departmental reading list.
+3. In their last semester of enrollment, candidates for the MA Non-thesis option in English must take: Written and oral comprehensive examinations based upon both course work and a departmental reading list.
 If judged unsatisfactory, all or part of the written and/or oral examination may be retaken once in the following semester or summer term.

-English, M.Ed.
+Master of Education English, M.Ed.